-If your main goal is tracking your investments, an app like Personal Capital may better suit your needs.
+If your main goal is tracking your investments, a free app like Personal Capital may better suit your needs.
 If your main goal is improving your finances with strict budgeting, Mint may be best for you if you like how their budgeting tools work.
 Others may prefer the budgeting tools offered by a paid app like You Need A Budget.

 Giving Mint a try doesn’t cost you a thing.
 Sign up for a free account and see how you like their service.
 If you don’t like it, try another free service or consider paying for an app like You Need A Budget or even Quicken.

 Make sure to take advantage of any free trial offers.
 Then, you can see if you like the app before you commit to the cost.
 This isn’t a problem with Mint since it’s free.
 If the app charges you up front, don’t forget to request a refund if you end up not liking it within the risk-free trial period.

 - My Favorite Budgeting Software: You Need A Budget

 - The Ultimate Net Worth Tracker: Personal Capital

 - How To Make Your First Budget